Belgium Travel Advice

 Threat level: Low-Medium

+The current travel advice for Belgium is that tourists should be particularly cautious at all times during travel.
 Belgium is currently in a state of high alert due to the heightened and ongoing threat of terrorism and it is advised to remain vigilant when travelling.
-The country has seen a recent decline in tourism due to this threat.
+The country had seen a decline in tourism due to this threat, but tourism is now recovered.

 Caution should be taken if travelling to Brussels and local news sources monitored.
 Road closures and vehicle check points can be expected in some areas, due to recent attacks in the city.
 For specific security threat information with regards to Brussels, see our: Brussels Travel Advice.